 - Take any of your pet’s medication with you.

 - When you travel take your pet’s food from home.
 Don’t switch her diet on a road trip or you could be dealing with a dog or cat with an upset tummy and on a road trip, no one wants that!

 - Check for accommodations along the trip route before you set out.
 You don’t want to be scrambling to find a place to sleep because it’s difficult to find pet-welcoming accommodations.

 - To keep your dogs calm on a road trip, consider setting up your tablet or phone and turning on DOGTV.
 The sights and sounds of the programming will help keep them calm while you’re traveling.
-Sign up for a FREE 14-day trial of DOGTV for your next trip.
+Sign up for a FREE trial of DOGTV for your next trip.

 - Bring their favorite toy or bed.
 A familiar item will help keep them calmer when traveling.

 - Carry emergency supplies and a pet first aid kit in your car.